RphWbr/visiannot/doc/source/userguide-visiannot.rst

 From the sub-package **visiannot** we import the class :class:`.ViSiAnnoT`.
 We have a set of 3 synchronized signals (ECG, respiration and QRS beat detection), located in the folder *data*.
 The configuration dictionary ``signal_dict`` specifies to :class:`.ViSiAnnoT` where to find the signal files, what is the frequency of the signals, how to get the beginning datetime of the signal file and how to plot.
 Each item corresponds to one signal widget.
 The key is the widget ID, which is used as Y axis label.
 The value is a nested configuration list where each element corresponds to one signal to plot and is a list of 7 elements:

 * Path to the signal file,
-* Key to access the data in the file (in case of .h5 or .mat, set it to ``''`` otherwise), also used a legend,
-* Signal frequency (may also be a string with path to the frequency attribute in case of h5 file), set it to ``0`` in case of non-regularly sampled signal,
 * Delimiter to get the beginning datetime in the signal file name,
 * Position of the beginning datetime in the signal file name, according to the delimiter,
 * Format of the beginning datetime in the signal file name (``"posix"`` or format compliant with ``datetime``, see https://docs.python.org/3/library/datetime.html#strftime-and-strptime-format-codes),
+* Key to access the data in the file (in case of .h5 or .mat, set it to ``''`` otherwise), also used a legend,
+* Signal frequency (may also be a string with path to the frequency attribute in case of h5 file), set it to ``0`` in case of non-regularly sampled signal,
-* Dictionary with plot style.
+* Dictionary with plot style, set to ``None`` for default plot style.

 The keyword argument ``pause_status`` is set to True so that the video playback is disabled at launch.
 The instance of :class:`.ViSiAnnoT` must be stored in a variable in order to have the window displayed.

 :numref:`fig-example-signal` shows a screenshot of the resulting window.
-On the first plot, there are two signals: ECG (sampled at 500 Hz) and QRS beat detection (non regularly sampled).
-On the second plot, there is one signal: respiration.
+On the first widget, there are two signals: ECG (sampled at 500 Hz) and QRS beat detection (non regularly sampled).
+On the second widget, there is one signal: respiration.
 The default plot style is used for the ECG (blue curve), whereas a custom plot style is defined for QRS beat detection (red dots) and respiration (purple curve).
 We call "temporal cursor" the red vertical line on the signal plots giving the current temporal position.
-It is linked to the red dot in the progress bar, which is above the signal plots.
+It is linked to the red dot in the progress bar, which is above the signal widgets.

 .. _fig-example-signal: